-Endonuclease acts upon the genetic material and they can cut at any point in ds-DNA, except the ends, but their action only take place only at one strand of the ds-DNA.
+Endonuclease acts upon the genetic material and they can cut at any point in ds-DNA, except the ends, but their action only takes place only at one strand of the ds-DNA.

 They can cut both strands of DNA when foreign nucleotides are introduced into the cell.
 They cleave DNA to generate a nick with a 5′ phosphoryl and 3′ hydroxyl terminus.

 - Two major types, Type I and Type II, are the restriction endonucleases.

 - Type I recognizes a specific sequence of DNA molecule but cuts elsewhere.

 - Type II makes cuts only within the restriction sites producing 2 single strands break, one in each strand

 - The complementary sequences are called Palindrome sequences or palindromes.
 When reading from 5’→3′ both strands have same sequences i.e., GAATTC/CTTAAG.

 - Some important restriction endonucleases are Bam HI (Bacillus amyloliquesfaciens H).
 Eco RI (Escherchia coli RY13), Hpa I (Haemophilus parainfluenzae) etc.